Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 The day concludes with dinner and an overnight stay in Kazbegi, where you can relax and reflect on the day's experiences, all while gazing out at the towering peaks that define this remarkable region.

 In the afternoon, you'll return to either Tbilisi or Yerevan, depending on your travel plans.
-Both cities offer their own unique experiences, so your choice of departure city will cap off your memorable journey through this rich cultural and historical tapestry, enriched with the legendary heritage of Georgian wine.
+Both cities offer their own unique experiences, so your choice of departure city will cap off your memorable journey through this rich cultural and historical tapestry.

 Day 14: Departure